djeada/Algorithms-And-Data-Structures/notes/backtracking.md

 ## Depth-First Search (DFS)

-Depth-first search (DFS) is an algorithm for traversing a graph or a tree.
-It starts at the root (or some arbitrary node) and explores as far as possible along each branch before backtracking.
+- Depth-First Search (DFS) is an algorithm used for exploring graphs or trees.
+- It starts at the root or an arbitrary node and explores as far as possible along each branch before backtracking.
+- DFS uses a stack data structure to keep track of nodes that are to be visited.
+- It can be combined with backtracking techniques to explore all possible paths in a tree or graph and backtrack when reaching a dead end.

 For example, consider the following tree: